ellutionist/grokcpp/readme.md

 - Boost.Regex
     - For now this library employs [Boost.Regex](https://www.boost.org/doc/libs/1_79_0/libs/regex/doc/html/index.html).
 Planing to support more regex libraries in the future.
 - Google Test
     - Gropcpp use gtest for testing purposes.
-This dependency can be excluded by using cmake option `-DENABLE_TESTS=OFF`.
+This dependency can be excluded by using cmake option `-DGROKCPP_BUILD_TESTS=OFF`.

 ### Build